Molecule Man: Fictional character biography

-1990s

 Reece was briefly merged with the Beyonder to take part in the creation of the complete Cosmic Cube being known as Kosmos.
 The Cube expelled him and he returned to Earth.
 He was then defeated in combat by Klaw, and separated from Volcana.
 The Molecule Man was later placed under the mental control of the Puppet Master.
 The Puppet Master used Reece to combat Aron the Rogue Watcher, but Aron defeated him.
 The now generally benevolent Reece accidentally releases his "darkest aspect", which takes separate form and attacks Kosmos in search of revenge upon the Beyonder, and it extracts and fights this part of the whole in a more than three-dimensional battle.
 After it defeats the Beyonder, Kubik and the original Molecule Man stop it from delivering the death blow, as this would also kill the peaceful Kosmos.
 Owen reabsorbs it, and as farewell, Kubik states that Owen's true self's full potential is far greater than that of his dark side.

 Doc Samson stumbles upon the Molecule Man while searching for the missing Bruce Banner.
 Owen mistakenly thinks that he is being stalked, and captures Samson to explain himself.
 After She-Hulk gets involved, they clear up the misunderstanding.
 He reveals that his relationship with Marsha has hit a road bump, leading to temporary separation that makes him depressed.
 Samson convinces Owen to display his affection more openly, whereupon the latter decides to repair areas destroyed by recent terrorist activity in Marsha's honor, including rebuilding Mount Rushmore with the addition of her own likeness, which his girlfriend apparently finds touching.

-2000s

-The Molecule Man was listed as one of the Raft escapees after the events of The New Avengers #1.
+The Molecule Man was listed as one of the Raft escapees after the events of New Avengers #1.

-He is one of the villains incarcerated in the Raft when the Skrulls strike.
+During the "Secret Invasion" storyline, Molecule Man is one of the villains incarcerated in the Raft when the Skrulls strike.

 A series of disappearances in the small town of Dinosaur, Colorado, causes Norman Osborn's "Dark Avengers" to visit the area.
 Sentry arrives first and is instantly disintegrated.
-Owen, isolated from everyone, has lost the ability to differentiate between hallucinations and reality, and secluded himself near the area he was born.
-After the other Avengers are defeated, Victoria Hand convinces Reece to restore everyone and everything he destroyed and to stop being a threat, in return for being left alone in the future.
-Sentry returns at this point, attacks the Molecule Man, and pulls him into the air, but is destroyed again.
-Sentry immediately reforms, and takes advantage of Owen's distraction from an incoming missile to take control of his body.
-Apparently unaware that Owen had already promised to do so, Sentry tells the Molecule Man to restore everything or be killed.
-Owen does so, but Sentry still disintegrates his body in return.
+Owen, isolated from everyone, has lost the ability to differentiate between hallucinations and reality and secluded himself near the area he was born.
+After the other Avengers are defeated, Victoria Hand convinces Reece to restore everything he destroyed and to stop being a threat, in return for being left alone in the future.
+Sentry returns and disintegrates Reece's body.